abiwinanda/nd063-c2-design-for-availability-resilience-reliability-replacement-project/README.md

-# Data Durability and Recovery
+# Design for Availability, Reliability, and Resiliency

-This repo is a submission for Udacity AWS Cloud Architect, Data Durability and Recovery project.
+This repo is a submission for Udacity AWS Cloud Architect, Design for Availability, Reliability, and Resiliency project.
 The original starter template of this project can be found in the following [link](https://github.com/udacity/nd063-c2-design-for-availability-resilience-reliability-replacement-project-starter-template).

 ## Terraform